kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 - **Scheduling Queue Handlers**:
   - Ensure that existing deferred pods in the cluster are enqueued upon scheduler startup and informer synchronization.
   - Ensure that pods transitioning to a `Deferred` resize are automatically enqueued in the scheduling queue.
+  - Ensure that when an assigned pod scales up on a node, any deferred pods on that node are automatically re-enqueued into `activeQ`.
   - Ensure that pods are removed from the queue when their `Deferred` resize condition is cleared or resolved.
   - Ensure that deleting a deferred pod removes it from both the scheduler cache and scheduling queue.